 Orgasms, for example, are not always easy for women, which might make it a tool for selecting certain types of men who have enough energy and are kind enough to take their time.

-Humor is the same: a good sense of humor discriminates and is designed to find partner of a similar or higher level of intelligence.
+Humor is the same: a good sense of humor discriminates and is designed to find partners of a similar or higher level of intelligence.

 Human morality has been sexually selected